 After breakfast, drive from Kathmandu to Pokhara (Approx. 210KM, 07/08 hours under normal road condition.)

 If Kathmandu is the cultural hub of Nepal, Pokhara is its center of adventure.
-An enchanting city nestled beneath the snow-crested Annapurna Massif in a tranquil valley, 200 kilometers west of Kathmandu and takes approximately 06 hours by surface, it is the starting point for many of Nepal’s most popular trekking destinations.
+An enchanting city nestled beneath the snow-crested Annapurna Massif in a tranquil valley, 200 kilometers west of Kathmandu, and takes approximately 06 hours by the surface.
+It is the starting point for many of Nepal’s most popular trekking destinations.
 The atmosphere on the Shore of Phewa Lake is one of excited vitality as hipster backpackers crowd the many bars and restaurants exchanging recommendations on guest houses and viewpoints, both by the lake and above the clouds.

 Pokhara is a place of remarkable natural beauty.
-The serenity of Phewa Lake and the magnificence of the Fish-tailed summit of Machhapuchhre (6,977m) rising behind it create an ambience of peace and magic.
-At an elevation lower than Kathmandu and generally a few degrees warmer, it has a tropical feel to it as can be seen by the diversity of beautiful subtropical flora which are found here.
+The serenity of Phewa Lake and the magnificence of the Fish-tailed summit of Machhapuchhre (6,977m) rising behind it create an ambiance of peace and magic.
+At an elevation lower than Kathmandu and generally a few degrees warmer, it has a tropical feel to it, as can be seen by the diversity of beautiful subtropical flora, which found here.

-The major attractions are: Phewa Lake where one can sail or row boats, visit to the Barahi temple built almost in the middle of this lake, Bindyabasini Temple dedicated to the Goddess Bhagwati.
-Overnight at hotel in Pokhara
+The major attractions are Phewa Lake, where one can sail or rowboats, visit the Barahi temple built almost in the middle of this lake, Bindyabasini Temple dedicated to the Goddess Bhagwati.
+Overnight at hotel in Pokhara.

 DAY 09 : IN POKHARA

-Early morning visit Sarangkot for sunrise tour (subject to weather permit) then back to hotel.
-After breakfast, proceed for sightseeing tour covering Bindabasini Temple, Seti George, Davi’s Fall, Gupteshor Cave and Barahi Temple with one hour boating at Phewa Lake.
+Early morning visit Sarangkot for the sunrise tour (subject to weather permit) then back to the hotel.
+After breakfast, proceed for a sightseeing tour covering Bindabasini Temple, Seti George, Davi’s Fall, Gupteshor Cave, and Barahi Temple with one-hour boating at Phewa Lake.

-Sarangkot: Sarangkot is a beautiful high hill preached above the valley of Pokhara which is situated in the western part of Nepal at an elevation of about 1700 meters.
-It is very popular for sunrise, sunset and mountain scenery as it provides panoramic views of Annapurna (8091m), Manaslu (8165m), Ganesh Himal (7446m), Dhaulagiri (8167m), Machhapuchhre and 25 other mountains over 6000 meters high.
-This hiking provides you stunning mountain scenery, Pokhara valley view, and adventurous sports of paragliding with rural tradition, lifestyle and cultures.
+Sarangkot: Sarangkot is a beautiful high hill preached above the valley of Pokhara, which is in the western part of Nepal at an elevation of about 1700 meters.
+It is famous for sunrise, sunset, and mountain scenery as it provides panoramic views of Annapurna (8091m), Manaslu (8165m), Ganesh Himal (7446m), Dhaulagiri (8167m), Machhapuchhre, and 25 other mountains over 6000 meters high.
+This hiking provides you stunning mountain scenery, Pokhara valley view, and adventurous sports of paragliding with rural tradition, lifestyle, and cultures.

-Sarangkot is a small but beautiful village sitting on top of hill just 5 KM away i.e. 45 Minutes’ drive from Lakeside of Pokhara.
+Sarangkot is a small but beautiful village sitting on top of the hill just 5 KM away, 45 minutes’ drive from Lakeside of Pokhara.
 You will drive to Naudanda and hike through the rural settlements of Brahmins and Chhetri communities to Sarangkot hill.
-This village is famous for seeing mountainous views, rhododendron forest, sunrise and sunset, and you can see different flying colors of paragliders in the sky.
-Sarangkot has many guest houses and hotels and local shops to supply you for all your needs.
-You will get maximum excitement and filled with joy in this Hike as you explore this Kathmandu, Pokhara and Sarangkot Hiking.
+This village is famous for seeing mountainous views, rhododendron forest, sunrise, and sunset, and you can see different flying colors of paragliders in the sky.
+Sarangkot has many guest houses and hotels, and local shops to supply you with all your needs.
+You will get maximum excitement and filled with joy in this hike as you explore this Kathmandu, Pokhara, and Sarangkot Hiking.
 The best time to march in this hike is in spring and autumn.

 Bindabasini Temple: Bindabasini temple or Bindhyabasini Mandir is of great religious importance to Hindus living in the Pokhara region.
 It is a vital hub of religious fervor.
-The temple itself is dedicated to the Hindu goddess Durga, who is Pokhara's chosen guardian deity.
-Durga, also known as Shakti or Kali has numerous manifestations and at the Bindabasini temple she is seen as Bhagwati, a blood-thirsty aspect of the goddess.
+The temple is devoted to the Hindu goddess Durga, who is Pokhara's chosen guardian deity.
+Durga, also known as Shakti or Kali, has numerous manifestations, and at the Bindabasini temple, she is worshipped, as Bhagwati, a blood-thirsty aspect of the goddess.
 Durga appears in the form of a Saligram.
-A Saligram, according to Hindu mythology is an propitious stone.
-It is said that the temple was created after the goddess ordered king Khadag Bum Malla to set up a her statue here.
-The Bindabasini temple was then founded in BS 1845.
-Since its establishment, Bhagwati has been an object of worship here on a daily basis.
-Animal sacrifices are typically presented at the temple on Saturdays and Tuesdays.
+A Saligram, according to Hindu mythology, is a propitious stone.
+After the goddess ordered king Khadag Bum Malla to set up her statue here, then created the temple.
+The Bindabasini temple was founded in BS 1845.
+Since its establishment, Bhagwati has been an object of worship here daily.
+You can see the presentation of animal sacrifices at the temple on Saturdays and Tuesdays.
 The Hindu festival of Dashain sees large numbers of believers coming to offer sacrifices at Binhyabasini Mandir.
-Indeed, there is little space for tourist during the festival of Dashain.
+Indeed, there is little space for tourists during the festival of Dashain.

 Seti George: The roaring Seti River passes right through Pokhara, but you won’t see it unless you go looking.
-The river has carved a deep, narrow chasm through the middle of town, turning the water milky white in the process.
-The best place to catch a glimpse of the Seti River is the parkjust north of Old Pokhara near the Gurkha Museum.
+The river has carved a deep, narrow chasm through the middle of town, turning the water white in the process.
+The best place to catch a glimpse of the Seti River is the park just north of Old Pokhara near the Gurkha Museum.

-Gupteshore Cave: Gupteshwar Cave is a sacred tourist destination.
-Gupteshore Cave is around two kilometers away from the Pokhara Airport.
-A symbolic Shivalinga is preserved in the cave.
-The cave has divided into two sections.
+Gupteshore Cave: Gupteshwar Cave is a sacred tourist destination, which is around two kilometers away from Pokhara Airport.
+A symbolic Shivalinga is seen, enshrined in the cave.
+The cave has two sections.
 One part of the cave is 40 meters in length with natural caves and the Shivalinga.
 The entrance is 2 meters high and 3 meters wide.
-The cave begins with few hall rooms which have many passages.
-Some of the passages are so small that one needs to crawl.
-To reach the shrine a thousand stairs have to be climbed.
-The Shivalinga inside the cave is said to be in the same condition since it was explored.
+The cave begins with few hall rooms having many passages.
+Some passages are so narrow that one needs to crawl.
+One needs to climb a thousand stairs to reach the shrine.
+Shivalinga inside the cave is said to be in the same condition since explored.
 This shrine is said to have certain healing powers.
 Hence many people visit it once in a year to be healed.
 The second part begins after this temple.
 It leads to the Davis Fall.
-Inside the cave photography is not allowed.
+Inside the cave, photography is not allowed.

-Fewa Lake: The beauty of Fewa Lake has been eulogized by many singers, Gandharva, poets, writers, and naturalists.
-The surrounding environment of Fewa Lake is so rich and vivacious that it has further enhanced the ecstatic beauty of Fewa Lake.
+Fewa Lake: The beauty of Fewa Lake is talked about by many singers, Gandharva, poets, writers, and naturalists.
+The surrounding environment of Fewa Lake is so rich and animated, and it has further enhanced the ecstatic beauty of Fewa Lake.
 Tourists remain mesmerized when they see the image of Mt.
 Machhapuchhre reflected in the aquamarine water of Fewa Lake.
-Overnight at hotel in Pokhara
+Overnight at hotel in Pokhara.

 DAY 10 : POKHARA – KATHMANDU 210 KMS 07 HOURS DRIVE